What is Alcohol Withdrawal?

 Kratom is not extremely addictive, but regular use can lead to dependency.
 Cases of kratom addiction have been reported across the country, and kratom can lead to acute opioid withdrawal.

-Users of kratom must keep tabs on how much they are consuming and whether they are simply replacing alcohol abuse with a new addiction.
+Users of kratom must keep tabs on how much they consume and whether they are simply replacing alcohol abuse with a new addiction.

 How to Avoid Getting Addicted to Kratom?

 Addiction avoidance requires you to monitor how much kratom you’re consuming on a daily basis.
-You should only be using kratom when your withdrawal symptoms worsen, rather than relying on it to boost your mood.
+You should use kratom only when your withdrawal symptoms worsen rather than relying on it to boost your mood.

 You should be starting out with a certain dosage and gradually reducing your dosage as your withdrawal symptoms subside.

-If this does not occur, you should cease using kratom immediately or seek out medical help.
+If this does not occur, you should cease using kratom immediately or seek medical help.

 Final Thoughts: Can Kratom Help With Alcohol Addiction & Withdrawal?

 More severe cases of alcohol withdrawal should always be treated by a medical professional.
-Severe symptoms and side effects should not be treated by a natural herb such as kratom.
+Severe symptoms and side effects should not be treated with a natural herb such as kratom.